w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 ### Testing Large Calls with Preimage Lookup

 For very long calls like [Referendum 1247](https://polkadot.subsquare.io/referenda/1247) which removes 19 ambassadors at once, the call data exceeds the JavaScript console `Inline` character limit.
 In such cases, use the preimage lookup method instead.

-!!!note "TODO"
-    Replace the preimage hash and length below with the correct values for the current runtime.

 The preimage hash for this call is `0x82802c62d52a2431e422b58fff1fbdd0efc648e7c98351bd26048d169b94f956` with length `733` (obtained from Polkadot JS UI Governance > Preimages tab).